ctrain149/ctrain149/README.md

 - 👋 Hi, I’m @ctrain149
 - 👀 I’m interested in becoming a better developer.
-- 🌱 I’m currently learning Rust
+- 🌱 I’m currently learning how to use Kiro
-- 💞️ I’m looking to collaborate on Rust game engine low-level design.
 - 📫 Email me: ctrain149@gmail.com

 <!---